-Table 117 - Storage System Metadata
+Table 116 - Storage System Metadata (Sheet 2 of 2)

-Metadata Name Туре Description Requirement cdmi_size JSON String The number of bytes consumed by the object.
-This storage system metadata item is computed by the storage system, and any attempts to set or modify it will be ignored.
-Optional cdmi_ctime JSON String The time when the object was created, in ISO-8601 point-in-time format, as described in 5.14.
-Optional cdmi_atime JSON String The time when the object was last accessed in ISO-8601 point-in-time format, as described in 5.14.
-The access or modification of a child is not considered an access of a parent container (access/modify times do not propagate up the tree).
-Optional cdmi_mtime JSON String The time when the object was last modified, in ISO-8601 point-in-time format, as described in 5.14.
-The modification of a child is not considered a modification of a container (modification times do not propagate up the tree).
-Optional cdmi_acount JSON String The number of times that the object has been accessed since it was originally created.
-Accesses include all reads, writes, and lists.
-Optional cdmi_mcount JSON String The number of times that the object has been modified since it was originally created.
+Metadata Name Туре Description Requirement cdmi_mcount JSON String The number of times that the object has been modified since it was originally created.
 Modifications include all value and metadata changes.
-Modifications to metadata resulting from reads (such as updates to atime) do not count as a modification.
-Optional cdmi_hash JSON String The hash of the value of the object, encoded using Base16 encoding rules described in RFC 4648.
-This metadata field shall be present when the "cdmi_value_hash" data system metadata for the object or a parent object indicates that the value of the object should be hashed.
+Modifications to metadata resulting from reads (such as updates to atime ) do not count as a modification.
+Optional cdmi_hash JSON String The hash of the value of the object, encoded using base 16 encoding rules described in RFC 4648.
+This metadata field shall be present when the cdmi_value_hash data system metadata for the object or a parent object indicates that the value of the object should be hashed.
 Optional cdmi_owner JSON String The name of the principal that has owner privileges for the object.
 Mandatory cdmi_acl JSON Array of JSON Objects Standard ACL metadata.
 If not specified when the object is created, this metadata shall be filled in by the system.
 Optional